impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-3-content.md

-Next line of code is:
+The next block of code is:

 ```
 abort() {